-Please make your payment to the Larimer County Treasurer, PO Box 2336, Fort Collins, CO 80522.
-To ensure accurate posting, please include the appropriate payment coupon for each property you are paying taxes for.
+Please make your payment to the Larimer County Treasurer, P.O.
+Box 2336, Fort Collins, CO 80522.
+For overnight payments, please mail to the 200 West Oak Street, Suite 2100, Fort Collins, CO 80521.
+To ensure accurate posting, please include the appropriate payment coupon and/or schedule number for each property you are paying.

 Payments may also be made at most Larimer County banks.
-You must bring your tax statement with you when making payment!
+You must bring your tax statement with you when making payment at these locations.
 Banks will accept current year payments through July 31 only.